codacy/docs/docs/coverage/repositories/pull-requests.md

 -   Pull request author, pull request branch, and target branch
 -   Last updated date of the pull request
 -   Link to the pull request on your Git provider
--   Codacy analysis logs<!--TODO Explain how to read the logs in more detail?-->
+-   Codacy logs<!--TODO Explain how to read the logs in more detail?-->

 ![Pull request information](images/pull-requests-detail-information.png)<!--TODO Update-->